Arriva Trains Wales: Cardiff and Valleys

 The Valley Lines network, previously operated as a separate franchise, was a collection of urban lines in Cardiff and the surrounding area, including the South Wales Valleys and the Vale of Glamorgan.
 Arriva Trains Wales also operated a service from Maesteg to Cheltenham Spa.
 Stations in the valleys north of Cardiff experienced strong passenger growth, as a result of which there was a new half-hourly service launched (Pontypridd-Treherbert, Abercynon-Aberdare, Abercynon-Merthyr Tydfil and in the future Bargoed to Rhymney).
 Service frequency growth at the fringes was a significant problem because of often lengthy single-track sections.
 Between the larger towns and Cardiff, these services combined to provide at least one train every 15 minutes, with six trains previously ran per hour between Pontypridd and Cardiff, and four trains per hour between Bargoed and Cardiff.
 Stations on the Treherbert and Rhymney branch lines were lengthened to accommodate six-car trains to cope with future growth demand for commuting into and out of the capital.

 On 6 February 2008, the Ebbw Valley Railway was partially re-opened to passenger services for the first time in over 40 years.
 It provided an hourly service from Ebbw Vale Town railway station (opened 17 May 2015) to Cardiff Central calling at Ebbw Vale Parkway, Llanhilleth, Newbridge, Crosskeys, Risca and Pontymister, Rogerstone, Pye Corner, and Cardiff Central.
 One year after opening, the line had carried 573,442 passengers, beating all targets set by the Welsh Assembly Government.
 Saturday trains ran as four-car formations instead of the standard two.
 Extra carriages were also added during school holidays when demand was high.
 Possible developments that never saw the light of day also included restoring the service between Ebbw Vale and Newport; before Arriva discontinued operations, the proposal awaited Network Rail and Welsh Government approval.
 If it has been implemented, it would have provided an hourly service between Newport and Ebbw Vale.
-Due to the end of Arrival Train Wales' operations, any further plans will now be implemented under TFW.
+Due to the end of Arriva Train Wales' operations, any further plans will now be implemented under TFW.

 In July 2012, the Department for Transport announced that the Cardiff Valley Lines would be electrified, although no timescale has been given.
 This will entail replacement of the life-expired Pacer railbuses by new or cascaded stock.
 This project did not emerge within the Arriva Trains Wales era, and shall now occur under the auspices of successor operator TFW..